An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Spectral properties of CPTP maps and quantum master equations

-One of the simplest models for this to occur is the one-dimensional single-particle model with asymmetric dissipative hopping under the open boundary condition~\cite{haga2021liouvillian}.
-Here, the jump operators are assumed to be $\hat{L}_{Ri}=\sqrt{\gamma_R}\hat{b}_{i+1}^\dag\hat{b}_i\:(1\leq i\leq V-1)$ and $\hat{L}_{Li}=\sqrt{\gamma_L}\hat{b}_{i+1}^\dag\hat{b}_i\:(2\leq i\leq V)$~\cite{temme2012stochastic}, where $\hat{b}_i$ is the annihilation operator of the particle at site $i$, and there is no Hamiltonian.
+One of the simplest models for this to occur is a one-dimensional single-particle model with asymmetric dissipative hopping under the open boundary condition~\cite{haga2021liouvillian}.
+Here, the jump operators are assumed to be $\hat{L}_{Ri}=\sqrt{\gamma_R}\hat{b}_{i+1}^\dag\hat{b}_i\:(1\leq i\leq V-1)$ and $\hat{L}_{Li}=\sqrt{\gamma_L}\hat{b}_{i-1}^\dag\hat{b}_i\:(2\leq i\leq V)$~\cite{temme2012stochastic}, where $\hat{b}_i$ is the annihilation operator of the particle at site $i$, and there is no Hamiltonian.
 We can easily show that the Liouvillian gap is given by $\Delta_\mr{asy}=(\sqrt{\gamma_R}-\sqrt{\gamma_L})^2$.
 Now, let us start from an initial state where a single particle is placed at the left end and the rest is empty.
-If we focus on the number of the particle at the right end, $\hat{n}_V=\hat{b}^\dag_V\hat{b}_V$, as an observable, we can rigorously show that $\braket{\hat{n}_V}_t$ is exponentially suppressed as $\braket{\hat{n}_V}_t=e^{-\mathcal{O}(V)}$ for times $t=\ml{O}(V^0)$, and that the relaxation timescale should be order of $V$ or larger~\cite{hamazaki2022speed, sawada2024role}.
+If we focus on the number of the particle at the right end, $\hat{n}_V=\hat{b}^\dag_V\hat{b}_V$, as an observable, we can rigorously show that $\braket{\hat{n}_V}_t$ is exponentially suppressed as $\braket{\hat{n}_V}_t=e^{-\mathcal{O}(V)}$ for times $t=\ml{O}(V^0)$, and that the relaxation timescale should be of the order of $V$ or larger~\cite{hamazaki2022speed, sawada2024role}.
 Namely, the relaxation time diverges with respect to $V$, despite the finite Liouvillian gap.
-In this case, the left and right eigenmodes with $a=2$ exponentially localize at the opposite edges, meaning that their overlap becomes exponentially small as $\mr{Tr}[\hat{l}_2^\dag\hat{r}_2]=e^{-\ml{O}(V)}$.
-Therefore, the exponentially large coefficient $c_2$ physically comes from the localization of eigenmodes at the edges of the open boundary condition, which is known as the Liouvillian skin effect~\cite{haga2021liouvillian}\footnote{ More generally, the localization of eigenmodes of non-Hermitian systems is called the non-Hermitian skin effect~\cite{gong2018topological, song2019non, okuma2020topological, zhang2020correspondence}. }.
+In this case, the left and right eigenmodes for $a=2$ are exponentially localized at the opposite edges, meaning that their overlap becomes exponentially small as $\mr{Tr}[\hat{l}_2^\dag\hat{r}_2]=e^{-\ml{O}(V)}$.
+Therefore, the exponentially large coefficient $c_2$ physically comes from the localization of the eigenmodes at the edges of the system, which is known as the Liouvillian skin effect~\cite{haga2021liouvillian}\footnote{ More generally, the localization of eigenmodes of non-Hermitian systems is called the non-Hermitian skin effect~\cite{gong2018topological, song2019non, okuma2020topological, zhang2020correspondence}. }.